bjarneo/instantly/README.md

 What is this?
 ------
 [EventSource](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) abstraction layer. <br>

 The EventSource API is easy as it is.
-Reason I created this was to hide all logic I use when I implement EventSource. <br>
+Reason I created this was to hide all logic used when I implement EventSource. <br>

 IMPORTANT.
 This is NOT EventSource Polyfill!

 Installation